mleonard0197/mleonard0197.github.io/README.md

-# sa-itaas
+# sa-taas
-Website for a Filipino restaurant "Sa Itaas" (On Top in Tagalog ,pronounced sa ita-as).
+Website for a Filipino restaurant "Sa Taas" (On Top in Tagalog, pronounced sa ta-as).